jeromeetienne/jsinside.com/videos/2014-04-12-10-28-getting-started-with-javascript/slides/slides.md

 Here is a definition in human terms

-> **"A variable is a place with a name which store a value"**
+> **"A variable is a place with a name which stores a value"**

 Not clear yet ?
-Don't worry it's simpler than it looks
+Don't worry it's simpler than it looks.

 --